-From showers in the bathroom to cooking in the kitchen, relaxing in the family room or getting a good night sleep in the bedroom, to watching a movie in the basement or theatre room, you want to choose a quality paint that is durable, easy to clean and lasts awhile.
+Using the best paint with the highest quality and smooth finish is the best choice in the end if you want a paint that will stand the test of time, holds up to everyday family life and house hold routines.
+From showers in the bathroom to cooking in the kitchen, relaxing in the family room or getting a good night sleep in the bedroom, to watching a movie in the basement or theatre room, you want to choose a quality paint that is durable, easy to clean and lasts a long time.

+A good quality paint will leave a smooth finished surface.
+No paint brush or paint roller marks are left behind.
 Some paints may leave a bit of a grain like finish almost like running your hand over sand is what it will feel like.
-The lesser quality paints will not only give poor paint coverage when painting but will show the marks of the paint brush and paint roller.
+The lower end paints will not only give poor paint coverage, but will show the marks of the paint brush and paint roller.
 In fact you may see the exact spots you started and stopped the painting.

 How to Pick the Perfect Paint for the Job

 Most of today’s paints are low to no VOC’s (Volatile Organic compounds).
-VOC’s are solvents realeased in the air when the paint dries and have been linked to problems for people with asthma or allergies.
+VOC’s are solvents released in the air when the paint dries and have been linked to problems for people with asthma or allergies.
 Paint manufacturers today make almost all their paints safer and environmentally friendly.
 Find out the difference between water based paints and solvent based paints.

 Paint finish refers to how the paint will dry.
 You want to choose a flat, eggshell, semi-gloss, high-gloss or satin finish.
 Knowing the difference between Paint Finish or Paint Sheen will help guide you in the selecting between flat or matte, satin or eggshell and semi-gloss to high gloss.

-Paint Painters and Painting
+Paint, Painters, and Painting

 Today’s homeowner and consumer is empowered with knowledge right at their fingertips.
 All they have to do is ask Google the question: Which paint is the best quality paint? or What is the best paint to use for painting my house? and within seconds a huge list of answers appears.